akuznetsova/spf-2024/w8/index.md

 ## Young Stellar Objects (YSO)
 Motivation: Just like the population level properties of main sequence and evolved stars open a door into the behavior and evolution of stars, the population level characterization of young stellar objects can give us hints as to the physical properties of young stars.

-Detection: When does all this become a star anyway?
-YSO tracks: the protostar as a star
-The "birthline" and why protostellar ages are hard
-YSOs: the IR revolution
-Dust opacities again (in disks this time!)
-Spectral Energy Distributions (SEDs)

 ### I. YSOs: The protostar as a star
   + Pre-Main Sequence
   + YSO Ages